How and when you could wear a face covering to protect those around you, if you choose to wear one.

 Face coverings should be made up of three layers as set out by the World Health Organisation but do not need to be medical-grade face masks.

-Why aren’t you making it compulsory to wear a face covering on public transport in Wales?
+Read about the requirement to wear a face covering on public transport in Wales.

 What is the science behind this advice?